 This chart shows the number of OPS that we asked the clients to execute, the OPS load, compared to the OPS that the cluster actually performed.
 Comparing OPS load to OPS actual is a good method to observe the maximum throughput of the cluster and to realize what happens when we pass this point.

 3 Scylla nodes perform linearly until 550k OPS.
-A matching cluster of 3 Cassandra nodes cannot do more than 120k OPS.
-We were surprised to discover that even a cluster of 15 Cassandra nodes cannot meet the throughput of our small Scylla cluster.
+A matching cluster of 3 Apache Cassandra nodes cannot do more than 120k OPS.
+We were surprised to discover that even a cluster of 15 Apache Cassandra nodes cannot meet the throughput of our small Scylla cluster.
 It’s important to note that Scylla scales out as well as it scales up and one can easily create a cluster of 30 Scylla machines.
-However in this benchmark we want to measure Scylla vs. Cassandra and thus we’ll leave large Scylla cluster tests for the future.
+However in this benchmark we want to measure Scylla vs. Apache Cassandra and thus we’ll leave large Scylla cluster tests for the future.
 Let’s proceed onward for the latency metrics which were collected during the above test.

 The graph shows the average latency of each of the clusters, again with a different throughput load.
 As expected, the latency grows as a function of the OPS.
 Scylla presented outstanding results with a flat line, well below 1ms for almost the entire OPS range.
 It means that if you run a Scylla cluster below 50% max load, you can expect the best latencies in the industry.